-If you spend any time on Instagram these days, it can seem like every teacher out there is teaching, traveling and making it happen abroad.
-But for many teachers that are unsure of how to take this leap, this dream may feel currently unattainable or far too distant.
+If you spend any time on Spending time on Instagram in 2020 these days, it can might seem like every teacher out there is teaching, traveling and making it happen abroad.

 As a yoga teacher, I received my 200 hour yoga certification to teach in the past year and during this time I have also been traveling around the world; finding places to teach at as I go.
 To date I have secured teaching jobs in Thailand, Malaysia and Cambodia.
 It’s been a fantastic journey of personal growth, as a teacher and as a human being.
 The good news is that I am not unique in this venture as I have met countless other yoga teachers doing the same thing and they are thriving.
 Do not fear, there are several ways to get your foot in the door and to get yourself out into the big wide world and teach abroad.